Architecture¶

 end

-subgraph content [" Content Area "]
+subgraph content [" Content "]

 direction LR